-ltem Title Reason 28.
-Performance Dashboard and Update on Regular Items - Appendices Information under paragraph 3 (contains information relating to the financial or business affairs of any particular person (including the authority holding that information).
-29. LaSalle Property of Funds Information under paragraph 3 (contains information relating to the financial or business affairs of any particular person (including the authority holding that information).
+Item Title Reason 28.
+Information under paragraph 3 (contains information relating to the financial or business affairs of any particular person (including the authority holding that information).
+29. LaSalle Property of Funds Information under paragraph 3 (contains information relating to the financial or business affairs of any particular person (including

-27. Performance Dashboard and Update on Regular items
+28. Performance Dashboard and Update on Regular items

-Members received confidential Appendix 4 from Aon and an Independent Adviser.
-The appendix set out its views on the Council's investment managers and a ratings summary.
-It included performance information that had been obtained from the London CIV or directly from the managers themselves rather than from PIRC.
+Members received confidential Appendix 3 from Aon and confidential Appendix 4 from an Independent Adviser.
+These appendices set out views on the fund's investment managers and a ratings summary.
+They included performance information that had been obtained from the London CIV or directly from the managers themselves rather than from PIRC.